Last updated: March 23, 2021

 The left side of the heart—the left atrium—provides a space to receive oxygen-rich blood from the lungs.
 The blood travels from the lungs, through the pulmonary veins, and then into the left ventricle.

 From the left ventricle, the oxygenated blood is ejected out the aorta to circulate within the rest of the body.

 - Left atrium: The left atrium receives oxygen-rich blood from the lungs via the pulmonary veins.

 - Left ventricle: The left ventricle is a chamber of the heart that receives oxygenated blood from the left atrium.

 The interior of the heart helps maintain the life-sustaining flow of blood.
 A wall of tissue, known as the septum divides the heart into two halves—this prevents oxygen-rich blood and oxygen-depleted blood from mixing.

 - Interatrial septum: The interatrial septum separates the left atria and the right atria.

 - Interventricular septum (ventricular septum): The interventricular septum divides the right ventricle and left ventricle.

 During the cardiac cycle, blood passes through valves that act as one-way inlets for blood flowing into a ventricle and one-way outlets for the blood leaving a ventricle.
 The Four valves of the heart open and close at precisely synchronized times during one heartbeat.

-- Aortic Valve (Semilunar Valve): The aortic valve is in between the left ventricle and the aorta.
+- Aortic valve (semilunar valve): The aortic valve is between the left ventricle and the aorta.